fousseyni-berthe/threat-hunting-scenario-tor/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched for files containing the string “tor” on device fouss-threathun for user “employee” starting at 2026-05-02 6:08:29 PM EDT.
+Searched for files containing the string “tor” and identified activity indicating that the user “employee” downloaded and interacted with the Tor Browser.
+A file named “tor-shopping-list.txt” was observed on the desktop, with a creation at 2026-05-02T22:13:30.4563521Z.
+The related Tor activity began at 2026-05-02T22:08:29.5698282Z..
-Findings show Tor-related file activity, including the creation of “tor-shopping-list.txt” on the desktop at 6:13:30 PM EDT, indicating potential user interaction with Tor-related content.

 **Query used to locate events:**